Mazawattee was the highest selling brand of tea in the world.

-In 1930 Lyons was the 20th largest company in Britain, with a market value of £12.1 million and 30,000 employees.
+Lyons was the 20th largest company in Britain by 1930, with a market value of £12.1 million and 30,000 employees.
 It was the largest catering company in the world.
 Over ten million meals were sold each week.
 Lyons held 14 percent of the packet tea market, with over 1.25 million packets sold every day.
 600,000 Swiss rolls were sold every week.

 The teashop chain continued to grow strongly until the onset of the Great Depression.
 Teashop losses between 1934 and 1938 totalled £374,000.
 Despite this, due to its manufacturing and hotel concerns, the company remained the largest catering company in the world in the latter half of the 1930s.

 Lyons directly employed over 42,000 people by 1937.

 Lyons produced 3.5 million gallons of ice cream in 1939.

 Lyons had 253 tea rooms by 1939.
 Due to wartime labour shortages, self service was introduced to the tea rooms from 1941, and rolled-out across the chain from 1945.